catdad/jsForm/README.md

 `.validate()` returns `true` or `false`.
 However, this is not required, so you should check if validate exists before calling it.

 ##Saving Responses

+The `Form` object has the helper `.allResponses()`, which will return all validated responses.
+This is essentially the JSON object for the form output.

+*TODO*

 Responses are saved through a [Google Docs form](http://support.google.com/drive/bin/answer.py?hl=en&answer=87809&topic=1360904&ctx=topic).
 This part will need to be configured by the user with a form key and a schema for the answers.